linux-system-roles/rhc/tests/README.md

 - the various `proxy_*` variables represent proxy-related bits:
    - `proxy_noauth_hostname` & `proxy_noauth_port` are the hostname & the port
      of a proxy server that does not require authentication
+   - `proxy_noauth_scheme` is the scheme for the proxy server that does not require authentication; it can be not specified if the proxy type is "http"
    - `proxy_auth_hostname`, `proxy_auth_port`, `proxy_auth_username` &
      `proxy_auth_password` are the hostname & the port of a proxy server that requires authentication, together with the credentials for it
+   - `proxy_auth_scheme` is the scheme for the proxy server that requires authentication; it can be not specified if the proxy type is "http"
    - `proxy_nonworking_hostname`, `proxy_nonworking_port`,
      `proxy_nonworking_username` & `proxy_nonworking_password` are wrong details
      of proxy server configuration bits